RichardRG/LanAlert/README.md

 ![Slack Permissions](https://raw.githubusercontent.com/RichardRG/LanAlert/master/Images/permissions.png)

-A packaged .exe is provided under the executable folder, configure and run!

 For more advanced users, if you are getting signatures passed through to Slack, edit the source for the "soup" function and add identifiable features for your companies signature line.

 REQUIRED LIBRARIES: